NomicFoundation/hardhat-website/src/content/plugin-development/explanation/type-extensions.md

 }
 ```

-is equivalent to having this:
+This is equivalent to having this:

 ```ts
 interface MyType {